 Having pioneered smoke control in the 1930’s and with over 70 years of servicing experience, Colt is the UK’s leading provider of smoke control and ventilation maintenance.
-Each one of our 60 engineers have been expertly trained and accredited with one aim in mind – to keep your buildings safe and legal.
+Each one of our 60 engineers have been expertly trained with one aim in mind – to keep your buildings safe and legal.

 Testing and Maintenance of Life Safety Installations in buildings is mandatory under the Regulatory Reform (Fire Safety) Order.
 Following the Prime Minister’s announcement at 8.30pm on 23 March 2020, it remains imperative that people living and working in the built environment are kept safe regardless of the current Covid-19 lockdown conditions.
 Fires still happen, emergencies do not respect crisis management.

 Testing and maintaining of life safety systems in order to keep them operating at their maximum effectiveness is one of the most important aspects of Facilities Management.
 Maintenance frequencies are specified under BS 9999 and for smoke control systems, this should be tested weekly and maintained annually as a minimum.

 Unfortunately, due to the ongoing crisis, many organisations are paring back their maintenance regimes to reactive maintenance only, i.e. repairing systems only once a fault is apparent.
 This is putting lives at risk - the problem is, life safety systems often lie dormant in a state of readiness for when needed, so faults and failures often go undetected for some time or until an emergency occurs, when it may well be too late.

 Furthermore, if a fault occurs and a system has reduced performance or is inoperable, mitigating provisions should be put in place to offset the risk in the event of a fire.
 This might be simply be employing a waking watch for the building, but worst case could mean a total decant to alternative locations.